-- Be cautious when answering this question; choose an example that is not too negative. - Be brief in providing your answer and focus on what you learned. - Use "I" statements rather than making it about the person; remain tactful and respectful.
+- Be cautious when answering this question; choose an example that is not too negative. - Be brief in providing your answer and focus on what you learned; include the parts of the experience and/or relationship that benefited you. - Use "I" statements rather than making it about the person; remain tactful and respectful.